top of page

 Compensation

-Performers participate in a revenue-share model, receiving a share of ticket sales paid out quarterly.
+All performers participate in a revenue-share model, receiving a share of ticket sales paid out quarterly.

 How to Prepare for an Audition

-Come to House Party:
+Come to our Shows!

 Join the Jam:

-Participate in Drop-in Practice Group:
+Participate in Drop-in Practice Groups:

 Enroll in a Class: